VariantSync/Vatras/README.md

 1. [The New Language Tutorial](src/Tutorial/A_NewLanguage.lagda.md) explains how to define a new variability language, including syntax, semantics, and configuration.
 2. [The Translation Tutorial](src/Tutorial/B_Translation.lagda.md) explains how to compile/translate your language to another existing language and proving correctness.
-3. [The Proofs Tutorial](src/Tutorial/C_Proofs.lagda.md) explains how to proof completeness, soundness, and expressiveness, and how you can use your compiler to do so.
+3. [The Proofs Tutorial](src/Tutorial/C_Proofs.lagda.md) explains how to prove completeness, soundness, and expressiveness, and how you can use your compiler to do so.

 We recommend following the tutorials in order.